 In her video work entitled Geometry of Time, Lana Čmajčanin uses geopolitical factography: the choice of 32 geographical maps which evidence the borders of Bosnia and Herzegovina in the previous 551 years.
 The maps which succeed and overlap one another, instead of evidencing precise and clear borders, in fact demonstrate their ebb and flow, the inconsistency and instability arising from colonial, imperial, expansionist, migratory, wartime, but also “peace-making” efforts and revisions.
 The grey areas of separation are revealed through the artistic strategies of opposing the great historical narratives, and they indicate the necessity of our permanent fight against what instrumentalises, controls, shapes or quite clearly oppresses and socially exploits us, leaving behind its visible marks.

-Extract from the text by Jelena Petrović, Sarajevo-Zurich: Unlimited exhibition catalogue
+Excerpt from the text by Jelena Petrović, Sarajevo-Zurich: Unlimited exhibition catalogue

 Exhibition catalogue: Sarajevo-Zurich: Unlimited